-GlobalData, a leading data and analytics company, has revealed its global league tables for top 10 financial advisers in metals and mining sector by value and volume for 2020 in its report, ‘‘Global and Metals & Mining M&A Report Financial Adviser League Tables 2020’.
+GlobalData, a leading data and analytics company, has revealed its global league tables for top 10 financial advisers in metals and mining sector by value and volume for 2020 in its report, ‘Global and Metals & Mining M&A Review and Legal Adviser League tables‘.

 According to GlobalData’s M&A report, deal value decreased by 12.3% from $65bn in 2019 to $57bn in 2020.
 A total 1,712 M&A deals were announced in the sector during 2020, marking a 33.8% increase over the 1,280 deals announced in 2019.